 How can I fix voice chat problems quickly?

 Try changing the voice region, rejoining the voice server, and ensuring the correct permissions.
 Restarting the app and updating drivers or firmware for your audio hardware can also help.
-How to Check RAM Size in Windows Server 2012 A Step by Step Guide
+Discover the dns server name in linux with these simple steps to identify dns servers and resolvers quickly 2026

 My bot stopped responding.
 What now?